rahmed-dev/nextstack-erp/docs/architecture/implementation-patterns-consistency-rules.md

 - Documentation:
   - Product and architecture docs live under `docs/` (existing structure).
   - Developer-focused docs (if added) live under `docs/dev/`.
+- **Entity-scoped accounting structures:**
+  - All accounting DocTypes that affect the ledger (`Entity`, `AccountingSettings`, `Account`, `SalesInvoice`, `PurchaseInvoice`, `Payment`, `Expense`, `GLEntry`, and related child tables) include an `entity` field that scopes them to a single business entity.
+  - Domain logic that creates or mutates these documents:
+    - Must ensure a single `entity` per document and per posted ledger batch.
+    - Must resolve defaults (receivable/payable/cash/income/expense accounts, numbering series, ageing thresholds) via the combination of `Entity` and `AccountingSettings` rather than duplicated constants.
+  - Cross-Entity combinations within a single document (for example, an invoice using an Account from another Entity) are invalid and should surface as domain validation errors.
+  - An Entity’s `base_currency` is treated as immutable once any GL activity exists for that Entity; attempts to change it must be blocked with a clear error.

 ## Format Patterns